-There are currently two universities in Rhode Island that offer master’s in communication programs, both of which are campus-based.
-Bryant University in Smithfield and the University of Rhode Island in Kingston both offer Master of Arts programs in Communication.
-Students interested in these programs can select from specializations ranging from health communication to organizational communication and media studies.
-Both Bryant University and the University of Rhode Island are regionally accredited through the New England Association of Schools and Colleges.
+There is currently one university in Rhode Island that offers a master’s in communication program.
+The University of Rhode Island in Kingston offers a campus-based Master of Arts in Communication program.
+Students interested in this program can select from specializations ranging from organizational communication to public discourse and media studies.
+The University of Rhode Island is regionally accredited through the New England Association of Schools and Colleges.
 At present, no schools in Rhode Island offer online master’s in communication programs.

 Campus-Based Master’s in Communication Programs in Rhode Island